 7 As Annual NTS Exit (Flat) Capacity is only available for years Y+1, Y+2 and Y+3, and substitution only applies from Y+4 (see sub-paragraph m). sub-paragraph d has no relevance.
-It has been retained to protect against the consequences of future changes, if any, to the rules for release of Annual NTS Exit (Flat) Capacity.. i.e. in accordance with UNC processes, including a PARCA, and the ExCR as appropriate.
+It has been retained to protect against the consequences of future changes, if any, to the rules for release of Annual NTS Exit (Flat) Capac.